ABCDEHILMNOPRSTUW

 SAN List

 Subject Alternative Name list in an SSL certificate.
-A link to an HTTPS URL whose hostname isn't in the certificate's SAN will fail with an SSL error — see SSL Checker for verification.
+A link to an HTTPS URL whose hostname isn't in the certificate's SAN will fail with an SSL error in the browser.
+Common after a domain change where the cert wasn't reissued to cover the new hostname.

 Sitemap